Edited and updated: April 2014

 The most common reason for telling a women not to push is that her cervix is not fully dilated.
 Often when a baby is in an occipito posterior position the woman will feel the urge to push before the cervix is completely open.
 She is then told not to push because the lip will swell up (and/or tear) and prevent the baby from descending.
 Not pushing is an almost impossible task and many women in this situation opt for, or are encouraged to have an epidural so they can stop pushing.
 The baby is then less likely to rotate into an anterior position because the pelvic floor tone is reduced and the woman is unable to move.

-There is no evidence to support his notion of a swelling cervix and I am yet to encounter the situation as a result of ’premature pushing’.
+There is no evidence to support his notion of a swelling cervix and I am yet to encounter the situation as a result of ‘premature pushing’.
 In some cultures it is tradition for the woman to push with each and every contraction from the beginning of labour.
 Surely these cultures would have died out if the outcome had been swollen/torn cervices and stuck babies.
+Studies (Borrelli, Locatelli & Nespoli 2013; Downe et al. 2008) have found that the incidence of ‘early pushing urge’ EPU (as it is referred to in the literature) is between 20% to 40% and is not associated with complications.

 Breathe don’t push

 I need to breathe before I write this next bit as I am sure it will offend many – some of them my friends.
-So please feel free to comment and share your alternative view.
+So please feel free to comment and share your alternative views.
 Here goes… there seems to be a growing trend of telling women to resist their instinctive urge to push.
 The idea is to ‘breathe’ the baby down gently, and it does sound lovely.
 However, I have spoken to a number of women whose birth stories conveyed a sense of failure because they were unable to achieve this gentle ‘birth breathing’.
 I have also seen women attempting this during birth – struggling to breath upwards lightly to avoid the guttural downward pull of their body.

 Hypnobirthing – the Mongan method seems to be one of the key advocates of this no-push technique and I recently read the book in an attempt to understand the approach.
 Overall the book has many positive messages for women about their innate ability to birth.
 However, I have concerns regarding some of the concepts (which I will blog about in the future) in particular ‘birth breathing’ .
 I agree that staff directed pushing is not good (see above) but I disagree with the following quote: “Often women speak of an overwhelming urge to push taking over.
 If this is felt it is also because of conditioning… our animal sisters elect to gently expel their babies” (Mongan 2005, p.129)